 The Bose SoundLink Revolve has an impressive set of controls.
 They're easy to use, and you don't have to press down very hard to register a command.
 On top of the speaker, some buttons allow you to control the volume, power on/off, play/pause music, change the input, and activate voice assistant capabilities.

 The Bose Revolve speaker has fair frequency response accuracy.
 Overall, its sound profile is very neutral and well-balanced, which suits many different types of music genres.
 However, the speaker is lacking low-bass, which can be disappointing for fans of bass-heavy genres like hip-hop and EDM.
 However, it's very well-balanced in the mid and treble ranges, which is ideal for reproducing vocals and lead instruments.
-Unfortunately, it doesn't come with any sound customization options.
+Unfortunately, unlike the Ultimate Ears MEGABLAST, it doesn't come with any sound customization options.

 This speaker has a decent stereo soundstage.
 It's a 360-degree speaker system, so its directivity is large and wide.
 Unfortunately, it doesn't have separate speakers for the left and right channels, so it downmixes stereo content to mono, which won't provide as immersive a listening experience.
 For a speaker that supports stereo content, check out the Marshall Emberton.